 Understanding crypto stamps

-- Scan the QR code in the white field or look up your token ID under “Crypto Stamp 3.0” and find out more about your Crypto Stamp 3.0.
+- Compare the colour of the cow under “Crypto Stamp CHLI” and find out more about more your Crypto Stamp CHLI.

 - Collect, exchange, trade – the choice is yours.